• Home

 4) User Manual: reference document for the installation and use of the instrument.

 It's included in the software package of the instrument but it can be also downloaded from the website.
 Our suggestion is to start using the PulsePen with all the information provided by the help/tutorial, which usually is enough combined with the steadiness and ability of the operator.
-In case the operator has some doubt, a brief training may be useful (4-5 hours of intensive training).
-On request DiaTecne s.r.l. provides training via video conference or at the Customer location.
 In any case, the Customer can obviously ask us by email if he/she has specific questions/doubts using the device, and we will reply in a short time.
-It is also possible to export and send us one or more examinations to obtain a valued opinion from tonometry experts about the signal quality.
+It is also possible to export (.dbd format) and send us one or more examinations to obtain a valued opinion from tonometry experts about the signal quality.

 2